-There are more than 200 public health insurance providers in Germany, some of them should suit you.
+Germany has more than 200 public health insurance providers, and some of them should suit you.
 However, as an unemployed and unoccupied in Germany, not every company will accept you.

 If you receive unemployment benefits, there is no need to worry – the state will take care of the insurance.
-In all other cases, a foreigner should get voluntary health insurance, when willing to be insured with a public provider.
+In all other cases, a foreigner should get voluntary health insurance when willing to be insured by a public provider.

 - in-patient (hospital) care

 - out-patient care from a general practitioner or medical specialist (such as a cardiologist)

 Who can sign up for voluntary health insurance?

 Voluntary insurance with the AOK is open to many people.
 This includes: